ni/monodrive-documentation/docs/LV_client/utilities/mono_build_name.md

-- **Name:**  The constructed name for the log file is going to be created, based on the type of sensor and the custom name provided by the user.
+- **Name:**  The constructed name for the log file is going to be created based on the type of sensor and the custom name provided by the user.

 - **error out (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.